SirajRafique/The-Language-Hub/README.md

 When creating a link for the 'find your course' button on the HomePage the text was highlighted blue - I found out that I already had a class named active so I had to rename the class and then add to css and style.

 Another bug that I discovered was when viewing the pages on smaller devicves the .menu nav bar was being pushed onto another line.
 See below.
-I fixed this by displaying the elements as a block.
+I fixed this by displaying the elements as a block when using smaller devices.

 ![issue](https://user-images.githubusercontent.com/80712910/120207733-b074fc00-c224-11eb-813e-9a0c91be53be.PNG)

 This is a bug that I didn't get round to fixing as I ran out of time.
-It only occurs when you view this page on an Ipad pro.
+It only this section on the Home Page when viewed on an Ipad pro.

 ![bug](https://user-images.githubusercontent.com/80712910/120206017-91756a80-c222-11eb-9952-e5d07f43f013.PNG)